Pennsylvania Route 181: Route description

 PA 181 begins at an intersection with US 30 in Manchester Township, heading north concurrent with I-83 Bus. on North George Street, a four-lane divided highway.
 South of US 30, I-83 Bus. continues south toward the borough of North York.
 The road passes businesses before heading into residential areas.
 The highway runs past more commercial establishments as it comes to an interchange with I-83.
 At this point, I-83 Bus. ends and PA 181 continues north, narrowing into a two-lane undivided road as it passes a mix of residences and businesses.
 The route heads through the community of Emigsville and comes to an intersection with PA 238, at which point the route runs a short distance to the west of Norfolk Southern's York Secondary railroad line.
 Past this junction, the road enters more wooded surroundings and continues into East Manchester Township, where it becomes North George Street Extended.
 Here, PA 181 runs farther to the west of the railroad tracks and passes industrial and commercial establishments.
 The route enters the borough of Manchester and becomes Main Street as it is lined with homes.

 PA 181 forms a concurrency with PA 921 as the road passes residences and businesses in the center of town before PA 921 turns east onto Maple Street.
 After this, the route enters residential areas, crossing back into East Manchester Township and becoming North George Street Extended again.
 The road enters wooded areas of homes before it crosses the Conewago Creek into Newberry Township, where the road name becomes York Haven Road.
 The road passes more housing developments before entering a mix of farms and woods.
-PA 181 continues into the borough of York Haven and becomes Front Street as it passes more homes and comes to its northern terminus at an intersection with the southern terminus of PA 382.
+PA 181 continues into the borough of York Haven and becomes Front Street as it passes more homes and turns west onto Pennsylvania Avenue before coming to its northern terminus at an intersection with the southern terminus of PA 382.